Sancxo/sancxo/README.md

 ### Hi there 👋

-Student fullstack devlopper at Greta des Hauts-de-Seine.
+Student fullstack developer at Greta des Hauts-de-Seine.

 <!--
 **Sancxo/sancxo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.